 7. Panoptis

-Another open-source project for which development has tapered off but still a useful one for some needs.
+Panoptis is another open-source project for which development has tapered off but still a useful one for some needs.
 This particular program uses NetFlow data and analysis in an attempt to attempt to detect and, more importantly, stop DDoS style attacks on networks.

 Why do we recommend it?

+Panoptis is a handy tool for detecting and blocking DoS and DDoS attacks.
+It processes Netflow data in real time to generate automated responses.
 While work on the project may resume in the future, for now it's dead in the water, meaning it may or may not have much to offer for you.

 Who is it recommended for?